cresset-template/cresset/reqs/README.md

 `PyYAML` may cause issues for early versions of PyTorch.

+`FFmpeg` is also a frequent cause of problems in TorchVision compilation.
+Disable compilation with FFmpeg and possibly remove it as a build dependency if TorchVision fails to compile, even if the error message does not mention FFmpeg.

 More versioning issues will arise with the passing of time, but the latest versions of libraries will use the latest versions of their dependencies.